-The Title IX Coordinator/Title IX Investigator and the Respondent's immediate supervisor and the Human Resources Director will identify long- term or permanent remedies for the Complainant and address any effects of the conduct on the college community.
+The interim Title IX Coordinator and the Respondent's immediate supervisor and Human Resources will identify long- term or permanent remedies for the Complainant and address any effects of the conduct on the college community.
 Long-term remedies may include extending or making permanent any Supportive Measures or implementing additional measures tailored to achieve the goals of the Title IX Sexual Harassment Policy.
 Many of the remedies and supports that a Complainant might need after a finding of responsibility will have already been provided during the resolution process, including but not limited to academic accommodations, short term counseling, and modifications to employment arrangements.
-The Title IX Coordinator/Title IX Investigator will, in all cases, consider whether there is a need for additional or extended remedies.
-The Title IX Coordinator/Title IX Investigator is responsible for effective implementation of any remedies.
+The interim Title IX Coordinator will, in all cases, consider whether there is a need for additional or extended remedies.
+The interim Title IX Coordinator is responsible for effective implementation of any remedies.

-5. Retaliation
+Retaliation